Trip Facts

 Meal: Breakfast

-As your unforgettable journey comes to an end, it’s time to fly back home, cherishing all the incredible memories of Nepal.
+As your unforgettable journey comes to an end, you fly back home, carrying with you lasting memories of Nepal.
 A representative from Nepal Sanctuary Treks will transfer you to Tribhuvan International Airport (TIA).
-Please make sure to check in 3 hours prior to your scheduled flight for a smooth departure.
+Please ensure you arrive at the airport at least 3 hours before your scheduled flight for a smooth departure.

 Price Included